 - Working with Better Bankside to achieve net zero neighbourhood status by 2030.

-Our forthcoming Environmental Policy will detail our commitment to reduce the negative environmental impact of our activities.
-The policy will apply to all activities and operations across Tate sites, as well as all our employees, volunteers, working partners, patrons and visitors.
+Our Environmental Policy details our commitment to reduce the negative environmental impact of our activities.
+The policy applies to all activities and operations across Tate sites, as well as all our employees, volunteers, working partners, patrons and visitors.